We encourage our Knights to try new things - so our directors, coaches, and sponsors are dedicated to helping students manage multiple activities.

 The activities with * in front are activities that have a class during the students' schedule in addition to extra-curricular opportunities.

 *Athletics - 7th and 8th grade students may enroll in athletics.
-At each grade there are two teams for each gender, teams with ** next to them mean there is less than two teams per gender per grade.
-Our competition is the five other middle schools in Pflugerville ISD.
-For sports that do not have separate boys and girls team, we do allow students of either gender to play.
+At each grade there are teams for girls and boys, teams with ** next to them mean there are less than two teams per gender per grade.
+Our competition is the six other middle schools in Pflugerville ISD and three middle schools in Manor ISD.
+For sports that do not have both a boys and a girls team, we allow students of either gender to play.
 For example, football is managed by the Male Athletic Coordinator and coaching staff, but girls are allowed to play.
 For your convenience, we have noted which sports are not offered for both boys (B) and girls (G).
 There are tryouts for all sports except football; students who do not make the team remain in the athletics class.
 Practices for the team are held before school (7th grade) and after school (8th grade).
 Students on the team should expect to dedicate time outside of the school day for practice and competition.

 Fall Sports: Football (B), Volleyball (G), Basketball starts (B & G), Cross Country (B & G)